BorisHrzenjak/alexandria/README.md

 3. Click any prompt to copy its text to clipboard
 4. Use the star (⭐) button to favorite prompts
 5. Filter prompts using the search box and category dropdown
+6. Export/Import prompts via the Settings menu for backup or transfer

 ## Development